-Dan specialises in all aspects of employment law with a particular focus on international work and clients.
-He is known for commercial and responsive advice and is recommended in the Legal 500 Guide.
+Dan specialises in employment law and advises a range of companies and senior executives, partners and employees.
+He is known for commercial and responsive advice.
+He is recommended for his work in the leading legal directories, the Chambers UK Guide 2021 and The Legal 500 Guide 2021.

 Dan's prior experience came at Olswang (now CMS) from 2001 to 2005, followed by Parker & Co until he joined Doyle Clayton in 2011, becoming a partner in 2015.